Here's Why The Noodles In Canned Soups Never Get Soggy

 Many people are increasingly skeptical about what's in their food these days and you really can't blame them.
 We have concerns about antibiotics in meat, growth hormones in milk, and pesticides in grains and vegetables.
 Even if most of it has disappeared by the time it gets to the shelves, that still means we are ingesting trace amounts of dangerous chemicals.
 It really comes down to whether we can trust if our food is actually good for us.
 So when people notice that the noodles in their canned soup are behaving differently than the kind they cook at home, it's only natural that they get curious about why that's happening.

 If you've ever made soup, you know the noodles get soggy after a while.
 What was yesterday a beautifully thick chicken noodle soup has become a bowl of soft mush today.
 But why don't the noodles in a can of soup get soggy?
-There are two reasons for it: Canned soup noodles have higher acidity and are cooked separately from the broth.
+It comes down to two factors: the ingredients in the noodles, and the way they are cooked separately from the broth.

 The inside scoop on noodles